 As with all sports, technique changes rapidly and the TSC coaching staff are trained to teach the most up-to-date methods.

-Yes, the coaches are nearly always available to speak with you about your child’s progress at the end of each session, and it is mandatory that our intro programs’ coaches stick around to speak with parents.
+Yes, the coaches are nearly always available to speak with you about your child’s progress at the end of each session, and it is mandatory for our coaches to be available to speak with parents.

 Other than van transportation for our full-time programs and to competitions as noted, parents must provide transportation to the hill.
 However, families can and often do make car-pooling arrangements.